shivannis/xandr-docs-public/xandr-docs/articles/bidders/url-service.md

 ---
-title: Bidders - URL Service
+title: URL Service
 description: The articles explains that the url service in Bidders are deprecated. ms.date: 10/28/2023
 ---

-# Bidders - URL service
+# URL service

 > [!NOTE]
 > This service has been deprecated.